ChrisWhealy/wasm_sha3/docs/keccak_internals.md

 # Introduction

-Since this implementation is using SHA3 as a drop-in replacement for SHA2, the internal state is always 1600 bits, and the required digest output size `d` is one of `224`, `256`, `384` or `512` bits.
+For this example, we will use SHA3 in drop-in replacement mode for SHA2.
+This means that the internal state is always 1600 bits long and the required digest output size `d` may only be one of `224`, `256`, `384` or `512` bits.

 This example will use `d = 256`; therefore, the rate will be: